School of Accountancy

 Prospective students may apply for admission to the program for the fall, spring, and summer semesters.
-The Department of Accounting welcomes applicants who have earned bachelor’s degrees from accredited institutions.
+The School of Accountancy welcomes applicants who have earned bachelor’s degrees from accredited institutions.
 Admission to the program is competitive and is granted only to those who show high ability and likely success in graduate business study.
 Successful applicants will stand well above the average in most of the criteria used to measure graduate student promise.

 The application process is as follows: submit to the Graduate Admissions Office

 - application forms (may be done on-line) for graduate study in business,

 - official transcripts of all previous college work,